Running a Business

 As you revise your budgets and forecast you can adjust for lost sales, a decrease in production costs, etc. and how that will affect your business over the next 3, 6, 12 months.
 Immediately you have a snapshot of the sustainability of your business and how drastically the crisis has changed your outlook for the rest of the year.

 The other piece of this is the overall liquidity of your business, or how much cash you have available.
-This is where reviewing your cash flow statement and understanding your burn rate and runway comes into play.
+This is where reviewing your cash flow statement and understanding your burn rate and cash runway comes into play.
 With your updated sales numbers are you currently spending more than you’re bringing in?
 Have your costs gone down?

 Reviewing these can help you determine if a loan will be necessary to keep your business afloat.
 You may come to find that cutting costs, adjusting terms for accounts receivable and other incremental changes may be enough to maintain your business.
 Adding a loan into the mix may not be necessary at this point, and if it does become necessary you now have the documentation in place to quickly submit an application.